×

 Ryan Comer

-Jeffrey R. Holland, president of the Quorum of the Twelve Apostles in The Church of Jesus Christ of Latter-day Saints, recently posted a pair of videos on his Facebook page.
+Jeffrey R. Holland, acting president of the Quorum of the Twelve Apostles in The Church of Jesus Christ of Latter-day Saints, recently posted a pair of videos on his Facebook page.
 Like many members of the church, I’ve felt concern for President Holland over the last several months due to his health challenges, so it was uplifting for me to see that he is feeling an increase of energy.
 We all benefit from the efforts and testimonies of the apostles, and President Holland truly does connect with the members of the church in a unique way.

 I felt compelled to highlight these videos because of some of the lessons that I personally learned from them.